akshell/docs/ref/core/request.rst

 .. function:: requestApp(name, request)

-   Perform an application request; return a :class:`Response` object. *name* is a name of the application being requested. *request* object could contain the following fields:
+   Perform an application request; return a :class:`Response` object. *name* is a name of the application being requested.
+The *request* object could contain the following fields:

       method
          the request method;